tonethar/IGME-430-Spring-2021/projects/project-1.md

     - use [`XHR`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)     - we already covered this in 230/235/330, in the "Accept Headers" demo, and in [Random Jokes Plus an Ajax Client](hw-notes/HW-random-jokes-plus-an-ajax-client.md)
     - here is the (non functional) example: https://p1-430-stub-2105.herokuapp.com/app
-    - in your project, users must be able to access at least 2 endpoints of your API via Ajax calls, with a variety of controls depending on the needs of your users (this could be the 1st of the 2 required endpoint "viewers")
+    - *in your project, users must be able to access at least 2 endpoints of your API via Ajax calls, with a variety of controls depending on the needs of your users (this could be the 1st of the 2 required endpoint "viewers")*

   **2) Administrators can view user submitted jokes (this is just an AJAX call)**
     - note: we don't need to worry about an admin being "logged in" for this project
     - here is the (non functional) example: https://p1-430-stub-2105.herokuapp.com/admin
-    - in your project, you MUST have an admin page where all of the site data can be viewed
+    - *in your project, you MUST have an admin page where all of the site data (user submitted and otherwise) can be viewed*
-    - in your project, users must be able to access at least 2 endpoints of your API via Ajax calls, with a variety of controls depending on the needs of your users (this could be the 2nd of the 2 required endpoint "viewers")
+    - *in your project, users must be able to access at least 2 endpoints of your API via Ajax calls, with a variety of controls depending on the needs of your users (this could be the 2nd of the 2 required endpoint "viewers")*

   **3) Users can submit a joke via a `<form>` and an Ajax POST request**

     - see the "Body Parse" examples and video
     - here is the (non functional) example: https://p1-430-stub-2105.herokuapp.com/suggest
+    - *in your project, this could functionality could be performed by a user, and admin, or both*

   - Required endpoints (MINIMUM) - here are examples: